 I am a first-year master's student at Stanford University majoring in computer science.
 I expect to graduate in June 2023.
 My areas of interest are HCI, Human-Centered AI, IoT, Machine Learning, and Robotics.

-☐ Implement support for multiple themes and storylines in a narrative-based fitness app.
+☐Implementing support for multiple themes and storylines in an Android narrative-based fitness app.

 ☐ Designed a hardware-software integrated system for a novel large scale outdoor interactive mural.